 At the northeast corner of the Testaccio district, which it shares with the Aventine hill, you'll see the Porto San Paolo Gatehouse, the Pyramid of Gaius Cestius and the Museo della Via Ostiense and the Basilica of St. Paul.

-Visit the Art at Galleria Nazionale Di San Luca
+Art at Galleria Nazionale Di San Luca

 Located at the Piazza dell'Accademia di San Luca, this art gallery is open Monday, Wednesday, Friday. and the last Sunday of the month from 10 a.m. to 2 p.m.
 The Accademia di San Luca was founded in 1577 as an association of artists in Rome, with the purpose of elevating the work of artists in the eyes of the community.
 At the museum, you can enjoy selected works of Raffaello, Canova, and Van Dyck among other famous names.